Suburb: Worldwide

-In many parts of the developed world, suburbs can be economically distressed areas, inhabited by higher proportions of recent immigrants, with higher delinquency rates and social problems.
-Sometimes the notion of suburb may even refer to people in real misery, who are kept at the limit of the city borders for economic, social, and sometimes ethnic reasons.
-An example in the developed world would be the banlieues of France, or the concrete suburbs of Sweden, even if the suburbs of these countries also include middle-class and upper-class neighborhoods that often consist of single-family houses.
-Some of the suburbs in most of the developed world are comparable to several inner cities of the U.S.
+While suburbs are often associated with the middle classes, in many parts of the developed world, suburbs can be economically distressed areas, inhabited by higher proportions of recent immigrants, with higher delinquency rates and social problems, reminiscent of the inner cities of the U.S. Examples include the banlieues of France, or the concrete suburbs of Sweden, even if the suburbs of these countries also include middle-class and upper-class neighborhoods that often consist of single-family houses.

 Africa

 Following the growth of the middle class due to African industrialization, the development of middle class suburbs has boomed since the beginning of the 1990s, particularly in cities such as Cairo, Nairobi, Johannesburg, and Lagos.

 In an illustrative case of South Africa, RDP housing has been built.
 In much of Soweto, many houses are American in appearance, but are smaller, and often consist of a kitchen and living room, two or three bedrooms, and a bathroom.
-However, there are more affluent neighborhoods, more comparable to American suburbs, particularly east of the FNB ("Soccer City") Stadium) and south of the city in areas like Eikenhof, where the “Eye of Africa” planned community exists.
-This master-planned community is nearly indistinguishable from the most amenity-rich resort-style American suburbs in Florida, Arizona, and California, complete with a golf course, resort pool, equestrian facility, 24-hour manned gates, gym, and BMX track, as well as several tennis, basketball, and volleyball courts.
+However, there are more affluent neighborhoods, more comparable to American suburbs, particularly east of the FNB ("Soccer City") Stadium and south of the city in areas like Eikenhof, where the "Eye of Africa" planned community exists.
+This master-planned community is nearly indistinguishable from the most amenity-rich resort-style American suburbs in Florida, Arizona, and California, complete with a golf course, resort pool, equestrian facility, 24-hour staffed gates, gym, and BMX track, as well as several tennis, basketball, and volleyball courts.

 In Cape Town, there is a distinct European style originating from European influence during the mid-1600s when the Dutch settled the Cape.
 Houses like these are called Cape Dutch Houses and can be found in the affluent suburbs of Constantia and Bishopscourt.

 Australia

-The Australian usage came about as outer areas were quickly surrounded in fast-growing cities, but retained the appellation suburb; the term was eventually applied to the original core as well.
+Large cities like Sydney and Melbourne had streetcar suburbs in the tram era.
+With the automobile, the Australian usage came about as outer areas were quickly surrounded in fast-growing cities, but retained the appellation suburb; the term was eventually applied to neighborhoods in the original core as well.
 In Australia, Sydney's urban sprawl has occurred predominantly in the Western Suburbs.
 The locality of Olympic Park was designated an official suburb in 2009.

 Bangladesh

 Bangladesh has multiple suburbs, Uttara & Ashulia to name a few.
-However, most suburbs in Dhaka are different than the ones in Europe & Americas.
-Most suburbs in Bangladesh are filled with high rise buildings, paddy fields, and farms, and are designed more like rural villages.
+However, most suburbs in Dhaka are different from the ones in Europe & Americas.
+Most suburbs in Bangladesh are filled with high-rise buildings, paddy fields, and farms, and are designed more like rural villages.